Gerak Khas (Malaysian Army unit): Origin: Malaysian Special Service Unit

-To bring this idea to life, he collaborated with General Tunku Osman, the Chief of Defence Forces at the time.
-Tunku Osman, also a former Force 136 agent trained in commando tactics by the Special Operations Executive (SOE), shared Abdul Razak's vision.
-Together, they approached the 40 Commando Royal Marines, then based in Sembawang Naval Base, Singapore, to help design the MSSU's selection and training programs.
+This initiative was supported by the Chief of Defence Forces, General Tunku Osman, himself a former Force 136 operative trained in commando tactics by the Special Operations Executive (SOE).
+Working together, Abdul Razak and Tunku Osman coordinated with 40 Commando at the Sembawang Naval Base in Singapore to develop the selection and training curricula.
 (Note: At the time, Singapore was a state within Malaysia.)
-This collaboration laid the foundation for Malaysia's first modern special forces unit.

-The MSSU recruited personnel from all branches of the MAF, although most successful candidates came from the Malaysian Army, with a smaller number from the Royal Malaysian Navy.
-As the largest branch of the MAF, the Malaysian Army took administrative responsibility for the MSSU.
-The unit was conceived as an ad hoc task force, and its structure reflected its temporary status.
+While the MSSU recruited personnel from across all branches of the Malaysian Armed Forces (MAF), the majority of successful candidates were drawn from the Malaysian Army, with a smaller contingent from the Royal Malaysian Navy.
+Consequently, the Malaysian Army assumed administrative control over the unit.
+In its earliest form, the MSSU was structured as an ad hoc task force intended for temporary operational requirements.